-The landscape in the workplace has changed significantly in a multitude of ways over the last few decades, which makes training employees on respect in the workplace more important than ever.
+The workplace landscape has changed significantly over recent years, which makes training employees on respect in the workplace more important than ever.
 Once a measure of productivity was measured in a quantitative manner sufficient for manufacturing things, the production of goods in units.
 But now productivity is measured differently, the goal is not the production of goods but the number of customers served in a measurement of time.
 So easy is it to acquire goods from different suppliers, the defining characteristic that will secure the loyalty of a customer is how the customer remembers being treated.
 This change in the business world defines customer service as a priority above many other factors of success.
 The ability to work hard is now defined by a skill set not associated with the traditional blue-collar trades or the white collar business associations.
 What has emerged instead is a unique set of jobs defined by a worker’s soft skills training and development.

 Instilling Respect in the Workplace with Soft Skills

 Soft skills training is interpreted by the recipient as a show of respect in the workplace.
 It is a form of customer service, which seems odd at first as customer service is associated primarily with the people that the workplace provides a service to, but in any organization, there are two sets of customers.
 There are internal customers (those who have relationships with the workers that facilitate productivity) and external customers (those who have relationships with employees of the organization in order to receive a service or product).
 Soft skills training is a necessary component of ensuring positive, productive interactions.
 Positive interactions facilitate continued workplace functions with efficiency and courts the approval of those external to the company.
 This process creates and maintains a good public relationship.

 What Soft Skills Training Entails